johnxqiu/wiki_gen_qa/README.md

 ## Wikipedia QA Generation
 `wiki_gen_qa` is a tool for generating questions and answer datasets from Wikipedia articles.
 It is intended to aid in the evaluation of Retrieval-Augmented Generation (RAG) based Question Answering systems.

-The main runtime `run_qa_gen.py` takes a wikipedia article, parses only the summary section and performs sentence segmentation with spacy.
-Then for each summary sentence, it uses GPT via the OpenAI API to generate a test question a list of factual claims within that sentence.
-The generating prompts are a work in progress and can be improved over time.
+The main runtime `run_qa_gen.py` takes a wikipedia article and parses the sentence in the article summary.
+Then for each grounding sentence, it uses GPT3.5 via the OpenAI API to generate a test question and a list of factual claims within that sentence.
+The generating prompt templates are a work in progress and can be improved over time.

 The result is a `json` with the following schema: